Discovering the true nature of tea in Darjeeling

-During these wild east frontier days, Rajah Banerjee’s great-grandfather, G.C.
-Banerjee, escaped the confines of Calcutta to seek his fortune in the hills.
+During these wild east frontier days, a man named G.C.
+Banerjee escaped the confines of Calcutta to seek his fortune in the hills.
 He prospered at a very young age – by 20 he was already wealthy – and a friend bequeathed his estate to him.
 It was on this estate, Makaibari (which means corn field) that Darjeeling first’s tea plantation came into being, under the leadership of G.C.

-Three generations later, when Rajah Banerjee was a graduate in England, intent on a future there, he went home to Darjeeling for a visit.
+Three generations later, his grandson Rajah Banerjee was a graduate in England, intent on a future there, when he diced to go to Darjeeling for a visit.
 While riding his horse among the tea plantations and forests of his ancestral home, he fell, and as he thudded to the ground had a life-altering, thunderbolt of an experience: “Beyond time and space, I saw a brilliant band of white light connecting me to the trees around me.
 The woods sang out melancholically in an incredible concerto, ‘Save us!
 Save us!'”